gfarge/gfarge.github.io/_pages/about.md

 ---

-📅 *12-15 September 2023* : Presented a poster in the Slow-to-Fast earthquakes international workshop, in Tokyo (Japan) {: .small}
+📅 *12-15 September 2023* : Presented a poster in the Slow-to-Fast earthquakes international workshop, in Tokyo {: .small}

 ---